Introduction to Multi-Armed Bandits: Linear contextual bandits (no proofs)

 \LinesNotNumbered \SetAlgoLined

-To completely specify the algorithm, one needs to specify what the confidence region is, and how to compute the UCBs.
-This is somewhat subtle, and there are multiple ways to do that.
-Full specification and analysis of LinUCB is a topic for another lecture.

 Suitably specified versions of \LinUCB allow for rigorous regret bounds, and work well in experiments.
-The best known regret bound is of the form $\E[R(T)] = \tildeO(\sqrt{dT})$, and there is a nearly matching lower bound $\E[R(T)] \geq \Omega(\sqrt{dT})$.
+The best known worst-case regret bound is $\E[R(T)] = \tildeO(d\sqrt{T})$, and there is a close lower bound $\E[R(T)] \geq \Omega(\sqrt{dT})$.
+The gap-dependent regret bound from Chapter~\ref{ch:IID} carries over, too: \LinUCB enjoys $(d^2/\Delta)\cdot \polylog(T)$ regret for problem instances with minimal gap at least $\Delta$.
 Interestingly, the algorithm is known to work well in practice even for scenarios without linearity.

+To completely specify the algorithm, one needs to specify what the confidence region is, and how to compute the UCBs; this is somewhat subtle, and there are multiple ways to do this.
+The technicalities of specification and analysis of LinUCB are beyond our scope.